wkduggan-umich/airbnb-price-analysis/README.md

  ></iframe>
 </div>

  The box plot above shows the relationship between Airbnb price and the NYC borough it is located in.
-As seen from the chart, the median, Q1, and Q3 of the price are relativley constant across the five boroughs.
+As seen from the chart, the median, Q1, and Q3 of the price are relatively constant across the five boroughs.

 #### Price vs. Room Type